Robert Mueller has raised big Trump-Russia questions. Will his report answer them?

 The indictment did not identify the senior Trump campaign official who was told to instruct Stone to make contact with WikiLeaks.
 And more important, Mueller has not revealed who directed this senior Trump campaign official to do so.
 Obviously, it would have to be someone high up in the Trump hierarchy, raising the prospect that this person might well be Trump himself.
 Yet Mueller has chosen to keep this individual’s identity a secret.
 So the public doesn’t know if Trump or someone close to him made an effort to reach out secretly to WikiLeaks when that outfit was disseminating material stolen by Russian hackers as part of a covert operation to boost Trump’s campaign.

 There’s another big mystery contained in Mueller’s Stone indictment.
 According to Mueller’s prosecutors, Stone lied to Congress and concealed one of his efforts to interact with WikiLeaks during the 2016 campaign.
-The indictment noted that around the time that unnamed person was directing a top Trump campaign official to tell Stone to reach out to WikiLeaks, Stone used Jerome Corsi, a rightwing conspiracy peddler, to try to make contact with Julian Assange, the head of WikiLeaks.
+The indictment noted that around the time that the unnamed person was directing a top Trump campaign official to tell Stone to reach out to WikiLeaks, Stone used Jerome Corsi, a right-wing conspiracy peddler, to try to make contact with Julian Assange, the head of WikiLeaks.
 After the election, when Congress was investigating the Russian intervention, Stone told the House Intelligence Committee that he had no emails or text messages related to WikiLeaks and the hacks.
 He also informed the committee that he had only learned about WikiLeaks’ plans through an intermediary he later identified as Randy Credico, a New York radio host and comedian.
 But as the indictment asserted, Stone possessed messages between himself and Corsi that show he had used Corsi to contact WikiLeaks.
-This prompts the obvious question: why did Stone disclose his interactions with Credico but allegedly lie to hide those with Corsi?
+This prompts the obvious question: Why did Stone disclose his interactions with Credico but allegedly lie to hide those with Corsi?
 What was Stone covering up?

 Paul Manafort